Congratulations to all run prize winners and well done to all run and walk participants.

 The event starts with runs/walks along the beach and around the Surry River, and finishes with a great carnival with local musicians, stalls, fabulous food, children’s activities and whale boat races.

-Run and walk registrations open at 8.00am on site.
+Run and walk registrations open at 8.00am on site or you can pre-book online for runs only.
 The carnival is on from 10.00am.
-Vendors interested in having a stall at the Mouth2Mouth can download a vendor application form 2018 here.
+Vendors interested in having a stall at the Mouth2Mouth can download a vendor application form 2019 here.

 Come along and enjoy the pristine environment at Narrawong foreshore.